crossz/tweak_web_gatsby/content/promotions/take2-health-x.md

 3\.
 Lam, W. K. Jacky, et al. “Sequencing-Based Counting and Size Profiling of Plasma Epstein–Barr Virus DNA Enhance Population Screening of Nasopharyngeal Carcinoma.” _Proceedings of the National_ _Academy of Sciences_, vol. 115, no. 22, 2018, pp. E5115–24.

 4\.
-Chang, Kai-Ping, et al. “Complementary Serum Test of Antibodies to Epstein-Barr Virus Nuclear Antigen-1 and Early Antigen: A Possible Alternative for Primary Screening of Nasopharyngeal Carcinoma.”
-Oral Oncology, vol. 44, no. 8, 2008, pp. 784–92.
+Chang, Kai-Ping, et al. “Complementary Serum Test of Antibodies to Epstein-Barr Virus Nuclear Antigen-1 and Early Antigen: A Possible Alternative for Primary Screening of Nasopharyngeal Carcinoma.” _Oral Oncology_, vol. 44, no. 8, 2008, pp. 784–92.

 5\.
 Tay, Joshua K., et al. “Screening in Nasopharyngeal Carcinoma: Current Strategies and Future Directions.” _Current Otorhinolaryngology Reports_, vol. 2, no. 1, 2013, pp. 1–7.